Threat-Sleuth/automated-honeynet-deployment/README.md

 If you do not wish to use Portainer, you can simply ignore this service or remove/disable the corresponding section from `compose.yml`.

+### 6.4 Using Portainer

+Once an administrator account has been created in Portainer and you have logged in, you must connect to the *local environment* in order to manage the containers running on the host.
+From the Portainer home screen, select the local Docker environment to access the management dashboard for this honeynet deployment.

+From the main dashboard, you can navigate to the different elements of the honeynet, including containers, images, networks, and volumes.
+This interface provides an organized view of all services, making it easy to inspect their status, restart or stop containers, and access logs and basic metrics.

+In this deployment, several containers are duplicated in order to provide **two distinct sets of services**, that is, two separate honeynets within the same infrastructure.
+On one of them (*normality*), only legitimate or benign traffic should be generated, with the goal of collecting activity logs that represent normal service usage.
+On the other (*pentesting*), different types of attacks are intentionally launched to obtain logs that capture malicious behavior against the same services.
+This design allows researchers to work with two clearly differentiated log sets: one for normal traffic and one for attack traffic.

 ---

 ## 7. Customization